heejinkwak/-20211859--shmup-/README.md

 ###### The code for this game is provided in the file "곽희진(20211859 - Shumup.py".

+### Import the program needed to run the program, set the files, width/height, and FPS.
 import pygame
 import random
 from os import path